isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   -[1+ ℕ.suc x ] +⅋ +[1+ ℕ.zero  ] = -[1+ x ]
 ```

-The final case, is if we are adding a positive `ℕ.suc` to a negative `ℕ.suc`, in
+The final case, is if we are adding a positive `ctor:ℕ.suc` to a negative `ctor:ℕ.suc`, in
 which case the two cancel each other out and we add the remaining terms:

 ```agda